gokulm/BoltOn/docs/cli.md

 -----------------------
 To create a [Mediator](../mediator) handler with response:

-    dotnet new bohanlder -n <request_name> -R <response_type>
+    dotnet new bohanlder -n <request_name> -r <response_type>

-**-n:** Specify request name without Request suffix.
+**-n:** Specify the request name without Request suffix.
 If not specified, the folder name will be used as the handler name

-**-R:** Specifiy the type of the response like int, Guid etc. If it's a class type, specify the class name, but you have to  create the class
+**-r OR --response:** Specifiy the type of the response like int, Guid etc. If it's a class type, specify the class name, but you have to  create the class

 eg.,

-    dotnet new bohandler -n GetStudentCount -R int
+    dotnet new bohandler -n GetStudentCount -r int

 The request and the handler will be added in **GetStudentsCountHandler.cs** file inside Handlers folder (Handlers folder will be created if it doesn't exist).